mike-ology/Selective-Level-Presentation-Hierarchical-Figure-Reaction-Time-Test/README.md

-# Independent-Components Hierarchical Figure Reaction Time Test
+# Selective Level Presentation Hierarchical Figure Reaction Time Test

 This program and the associated files were developed using, and are intended for use, with NBS Presentation (v20.3).